 Don’t ask us why, but you’ll see banana-themed attire all over Vietnam.
 And you’ll also see lots of couples wearing coordinating banana outfits while holding hands and wandering around the city.
 Buttondown shirts, lightweight dresses, and floppy hats are the most common items that you’ll see for sale in the markets of Hanoi, Hoi An, and Saigon.

-Definitely negotiate a good price on your new banana outfit since it’ll shrink after one wash and you’ll end up tossing it.
+Definitely negotiate a good price on your new banana outfit.
+It’ll shrink after one wash and you’ll end up tossing it.
 None of the banana-themed pieces should run you more than $5 USD.

 Silly Print Shirts

-T-shirts are a great Vietnamese souvenir to buy for friends and family members back home because they are cheap and won’t take up too much room in your suitcase.
+T-shirts are a great Vietnamese souvenir to buy for friends and family members back home.
+They are cheap and won’t take up too much room in your suitcase.
 Just remember that they are Asian sizes meaning that if you normally wear a medium, you’ll likely be an XL in Vietnam.
 You really shouldn’t have to pay more than $5 USD for a t-shirt in Vietnam.

 Shops selling paintings of various landscapes around Vietnam are common to see in Hanoi and Hoi An.
 They all sell relatively similar paintings and claim that the more expensive ones are originals while the cheaper ones are copies.
-That’s really difficult to prove one way or the other so we would recommend just buying whatever speaks to you – original or not.
+That’s really difficult to prove one way or the other.
+We would recommend just buying whatever speaks to you – original or not.

 We bought a large painting of a Vietnamese landscape in Hanoi as a gift for my mother.
 The price started at $100 USD and I ended up getting him down to $30.
-That’s probably not very common but my point is that the starting price will likely be very inflated and you’ll need to drive a hard bargain.
+That’s probably not very common but my point is that the starting price will likely be very inflated.
+You’ll need to drive a hard bargain.